Rafaelrodriguesbr/mallware_test/teste.md

 ### Description

 - publish WEB application and API
-Create autoscale and loadbalance in 2 instances
+Create AUTOSCALE and LOADBALANCE in 2 instances

-- Make an application vulnerability scanner to validate if there are any vulnerabilities in these images.
+- Make an application vulnerability scanner to validate if there are any vulnerabilities in these images

 - Save the vulnerability scanner report in S3

-- Enable cloudtraill and log file validation
+- Enable CLOUDTRAILL and log file validation

-- Enable AWS Config service
+- Enable AWS CONFIG service

-- Centralize vulnerability report access logs and cloudtraill logs in another bucket
+- Centralize vulnerability report access logs and CLOUDTRAILL logs in another bucket